JuliaLang/julia/doc/src/manual/control-flow.md

 Here the `1:5` is a range object, representing the sequence of numbers 1, 2, 3, 4, 5.
 The `for`
 loop iterates through these values, assigning each one in turn to the variable `i`.
 One rather important distinction between the previous `while` loop form and the `for` loop form is the scope during which the variable is visible.
-If the variable `i` has not been introduced in another scope, in the `for` loop form, it is visible only inside of the `for` loop, and not outside/afterwards.
+A `for` loop always introduces a new iteration variable in its body, regardless of whether a variable of the same name exists in the enclosing scope.
+This implies that on the one hand `i` need not be declared before the loop.
+On the other hand it will not be visible outside the loop, nor will an outside variable of the same name be affected.
 You'll either need a new interactive session instance or a different variable name to test this:

 ```jldoctest